The Perfect Slice: Buying the Best Sushi Knife

-Whether you are building your first sushi roll, preparing for that incredible first slice of fish, or you are a long-time sushi and sashimi creator – you need the right knife to get the right slice.
+Whether you are crafting your first sushi roll, preparing some Nigiri, or you are a long-time sushi and sashimi creator – you need the right knife to get the right slice.
 Even the amateur at home, recreating their favorite sushi and sashimi, needs a decent knife.
 The best sushi knife is key to creating a roll worthy of serving to friends and family.

 The right blade guarantees clean, professional cuts on each sushi roll, slice of sashimi, or beautifully assembled nigiri.
 And, say goodbye to rolls sticking to your blade, mangled ingredients, and squashed rolls.
 Before we jump into three of our favorite sushi blades; there are a few things to cover about the qualities to look for in the best sushi knife!